mrDIMAS/TheDwarfAdventure/README.md

 ## Gameplay video
 - Soon

+You can always propose any video about the game.

 ## Supported languages
 - Russian
-- English (soon)
+- English

-Any help is appreciated!
+Please note that my native language is russian, so in english translation can be mistakes.
+You can edit any translation, or add your own - any help is appreciated!

 ## Questions and answers
 ### Can I win the game?